JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 }
 ```

-This is how Webpack wants you to define the inputs and outputs of your application.
-In order to make those easy to access we have created variables in our `config.js`.
+The minimum configuration is to define the `entry` and an `output`, so lets explain those two configuration element.
+We want Webpack to do even more stuff so there is a tones of other configuration elements.
+In order to make those easy to access you noticed that we have variables in our `config.js`, because the path between our project can change quite often but not the rest of the configuration.

+### Entry

+### Output

 ## Install a plugin